Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

 \section{Introduction}

-Topological gauge theory can be obtained by a twist of $\CalN=2$ supersymmetric Yang-Mills theory~\cite{Witten:1988ze}.
+Topological gauge theory can be constructed by twisting $\CalN=2$ supersymmetric Yang-Mills theory~\cite{Witten:1988ze}.
 The path integral of the twisted theory localizes to the moduli space of instantons and computes the Donaldson-Witten invariants of four-manifolds~\cite{Witten:1988ze,MR1094734,MR710056}.

-In a flat space the twisting does not change the Lagrangian.
-In~\cite{Nekrasov:2002qd} Nekrasov used a $\U(1)^2$ subgroup of the $\SO(4)$ Lorentz symmetry on $\BR^4$ to define a $\U(1)^2$-equivariant version of the topological partition function, or, equivalently, the partition function of the $\CalN=2$ supersymmetric gauge theory in the $\Omega$-deformed background~\cite{Nekrasov:2003rj}.
-The integral over moduli space of instantons $\CalM_{inst}$ localizes at the fixed point set of a group which acts on $\CalM_{inst}$ by Lorentz rotations of the space-time and gauge transformations at infinity.
-The partition function $\ZN(\ve_1,\ve_2,a)$ depends on the parameters $(\ve_1,\ve_2)$, which generate $\U(1)^2$ Lorentz rotations, and the parameter $a \in \g$, which generates gauge transformations at infinity.
-By $\g$ we denote the Lie algebra of the gauge group.
-This partition function is finite because the $\Omega$-background effectively confines the dynamics to a finite volume $V_{\text{eff}} = \frac {1}{\ve_1 \ve_2}$.
-In the limit of vanishing $\Omega$-deformation ($\ve_1,\ve_2 \to 0$) the effective volume $V_{\text{eff}}$ diverges as well as the free energy $F=-\log \ZN$.
-But the specific free energy $F/V_{\text{eff}}$ has a well-defined limit, which actually coincides with Seiberg-Witten low-energy effective prepotenial $\CalF(a)$ of the $\CalN=2$ supersymmetric Yang-Mills theory~\cite{Seiberg:1994aj,Seiberg:1994rs}.
-In this way instanton counting gives a derivation of Seiberg-Witten prepotential from the first principles.
+In the flat space the twist does not change the Lagrangian.
+In~\cite{Nekrasov:2002qd} Nekrasov used a $\U(1)^2$ subgroup of the $\SO(4)$ Lorentz symmetry group of $\BR^4$ to define a $\U(1)^2$-equivariant version of the topological partition function, or, equivalently, the partition function of the $\CalN=2$ supersymmetric gauge theory in the $\Omega$-deformed background~\cite{Nekrasov:2003rj}.
+The integral over the moduli space of instantons $\CalM_{inst}$ localizes at the fixed point set of the group $\U(1)^2 \times T$, where $T$ is the maximal torus of the gauge group $G$.
+The group $\U(1)^2 \times T$ acts on $\CalM_{inst}$ by Lorentz rotations of the space-time and by gauge transformations at infinity.
+The partition function $\ZN(a,\ep_1,\ep_2,q)$ depends on the parameters $(\ep_1,\ep_2,a) \in Lie(U(1)^2 \times T)$ and the coupling constant $q = \exp(2 \pi i \tau)$.
+The partition function is finite because the $\Omega$-background effectively confines the dynamics to the finite volume $V_{\text{eff}} = \frac {1}{\ep_1 \ep_2}$.
+In the limit $\ep_1 \ep_2 \to 0$, the effective volume $V_{\text{eff}}$ diverges as well as the free energy $F=-\log \ZN$.
+The specific free energy $F/V_{\text{eff}}$ does not diverge and coincides with the Seiberg-Witten low-energy effective prepotenial of the $\CalN=2$ supersymmetric Yang-Mills theory~\cite{Seiberg:1994aj,Seiberg:1994rs}.
+Hence, the instanton counting derives the Seiberg-Witten prepotential from the first principles.

-In this paper we consider another interesting situation where an analytical computation of the partition function is possible.
-We consider the $\CalN=2$, the $\CalN=2^{*}$ and the $\CalN=4$ Yang-Mills theory on a four-sphere $S^4$ equipped with the standard round metric.\footnote{What we call $\CalN=2$ supersymmetry on $S^4$ is explained in section~\ref{se:fields-action-symmetries}.
-It would be interesting to extend the analysis to more general backgrounds~\cite{Karlhede:1988ax}.}
+Here we consider another interesting situation when the gauge theory partition function can be exactly computed.
+We consider the $\CalN=2$, the $\CalN=2^{*}$ and the $\CalN=4$ Yang-Mills theory on the standard four-sphere $S^4$.
+Our definition of $\CalN=2$ supersymmetry on $S^4$ is explained in section~\ref{se:fields-action-symmetries}.\footnote{ It would be interesting to extend the analysis to more general backgrounds~\cite{Karlhede:1988ax}.}